cloudfoundry/eirini/README.md

 # What this?

-Cube is a Kubernetes backend for Cloud Foundry.
+Eirini is a Kubernetes backend for Cloud Foundry.
 It syncs CF apps to a kube backend in exactly the same way that the diego `nsync` component works, except using OCI images and Kube deployments.

 _But there's more!_

-Cube exports staged CF images as docker images.
+Eirini exports staged CF images as docker images.
 So you can schedule them however you'd like. *And separately* it gives you the nice integrated `cf push` flow, with CF Apps mapped directly to kube Deployment objects.
 In other words it decouples buildpack staging and stateless-multitenant-app running.

 _But there's more!_

-Cube uses a little abstraction library, "OPI", which means it's not actually a Kube backend at all: it's a generic backend for any scheduler!
+Eirini uses a little abstraction library, "OPI", which means it's not actually a Kube backend at all: it's a generic backend for any scheduler!
 This means it can schedule to diego/kube/swarm and whatever else is cool next year.

 It uses the diego abstractions -- LRPs and Tasks -- in order to support generic orchestrators.

-An experimental BOSH release for this is available at https://github.com/andrew-edgar/cube-release
+An experimental BOSH release for this is available at https://github.com/andrew-edgar/eirini-release

 # y tho, y?